-- You have made your vendor affiliation clear by identifying your Vendor Name and Vendor URL in the About You section of your Personal Details page and setting "View your details on your profile page" to "All visitors" on your Privacy page.
+- You have made your vendor affiliation clear in the Occupation and Home Page fields in your Personal Details page and setting "View your details on your profile page" to "All visitors" on your Privacy page.

 - You are posting about Apple-related hardware, software, accessories, or services.